OpenClassrooms-Student-Center/alumnis/content/students/alexis.md

 projects:

- - title: Présentation
+ - title: PrÃ©sentation

-   description: Une présentation de moi-même et un lien vers mon LinkedIn.
+   description: Une prÃ©sentation de moi-mÃªme et un lien vers mon LinkedIn.

  # Create a new repository for your images.
 Name it the same as your nickname and profile picture.